 A bespectacled New Zealand left-arm spinner is born

 The day David Gower played one of the most reviled shots in modern English cricket history.
 With Australia having set a none-too-subtle trap, Gower gently wafted the last ball before lunch down Merv Hughes' throat at deep square leg at a critical juncture of the fourth Test against Australia in Adelaide.
 His partner and captain Graham Gooch - already less than enamoured with Gower after the Tiger Moth incident - ignored him as the players left the field.
-Only Mike Gatting's reverse-sweep and Mark Ramprakash's charge and heave at Shane Warne in 2001 can compare for vilification.
+Only Mike Gatting's reverse sweep and Mark Ramprakash's charge and heave at Shane Warne in 2001 can compare for vilification.

 A bad day for Robin Jackman, the England seamer who was born in India but spent many years playing cricket in South Africa, where his wife was born.
-He was served with a deportation order by the Guyanese government when England arrived for the second Test at Guyana.
-England backed their man and the Test was cancelled, but Jackman made his debut in the next Test in Barbados.
+He was served with a deportation order by the Guyanese government when England arrived for the second Test in Guyana.
+England backed their man and the Test was cancelled, but Jackman made his debut in the next Test, in Barbados.

 A forgotten man is born.
 Chaminda Vaas was overshadowed by Muttiah Muralitharan's success, but he was a crucial part of Sri Lanka's side.
-A brisk, clever left-armer with the ability to cut and swing the ball both ways, he turned in some outstanding performances: 10 for 90 to give SL their first overseas win in 32 Tests in Napier in 1994-95, 6 for 58 in the victory over Australia in Kandy in 1999-2000, and 14 for 191 against West Indies in Colombo.
+A brisk, clever left-armer with the ability to cut and swing the ball both ways, he turned in some outstanding performances: 10 for 90 to give Sri Lanka their first overseas win in 32 Tests, in Napier in 1994-95, 6 for 58 in the victory over Australia in Kandy in 1999-2000, and 14 for 191 against West Indies in Colombo.
 And he has the greatest one-day figures of all time: 8 for 19 against Zimbabwe in Colombo.
 After retirement, Vaas was appointed Sri Lanka's bowling coach.

 Birth of Dean Headley, the grandson of the great George and son of the West Indian Test player Ron.
 Playing for England, Headley generally saved his best for the old enemy: his back-to-back performances in Melbourne, where he bowled England to a famous win, and Sydney (his figures were 6-60, 4-62, 4-60) were truly heroic.
 As well as taking three hat-tricks for Kent in 1996, he ended with 60 Test wickets at 27, and a strike rate of 50.40 balls per wicket - lower than those of Hadlee, Garner, Holding, Akram, Lillee, Imran, Ambrose - but retired at the age of 30 with a persistent back injury.